Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 who might disagree?
 We may think that, from just a few bones, we can dictate and govern an individual's sex, and that this matters.
 Who may disagree?

-Will you let the bones speak?
-What will they say?
-Perhaps we may hear whispers emanating from their mandible, yet are too busy analyzing their teeth for chromosomes.
-Maybe if we put our ear right up to their ribs, we will hear an incomprehensible style of beat from a heart we could not hope to understand.
-Wrap your hand around their femur, and you will feel the history of their struggles, yet all we can do is compare its circumference to our sheet of preconceived ratios and expectations.

-Instead, we conquer.
-We speak for the bones, and tell the world that they are exactly in line with how we happen to view the world.
-How convenient it is that we may cleanly cleave off gender from sex like a doctor cleaves off an infected limb.
-We must not let the infection spread.
-We must not let the bones speak.
+By marginalizing sex to the objective, the scientific, we alienate it from our self.
+Because if sex is a matter of bones, tissues, and chromosomes, then it is outside ourselfs.
+It frees archaeologists to prescribe their beliefs to the bones they study, but it binds us all to not simply our bodies, but a particular, universalizing prescription of it.

+So instead, we conquer.
+We speak for the bones, speak _through_ the bones, interpret what they are and what they say through the narratives of our society.
 This is the danger of constructing the body as little more than a piece of meat for our objective study.
-Will we ever be able to look at a body and see it beyond how we see our own bodies?
-Will we ever find the courage to refuse to speak for the bones?
+For if we may speak through the skeletons as if we know what they really are, then who else may we be allowed to speak through?
+And what narratives may be essentialized and mandated despite the wishes, the experiences, the knowledge of the individuals?
+I feel for the bones, because I too have been spoken through.
+But what are those narratives?

 ### Oh, the modifications you will make!